Indo City Infotech Ltd Directors Report.

-4. There are no employees of your Company who receive remuneration in excess of the highest paid Director of the Company.
+4. For the year, all employees of your Company have received remuneration in excess of the highest paid Director of the Company.

 Your Company has put in place adequate internal financial controls with reference to the financial statements.
 The Board has adopted the policies and procedures for ensuring the orderly and efficient conduct of its business including adherence to the Companys policies, the safeguarding of its assets, prevention and detection of frauds and errors, accuracy and completeness of the accounting records and timely preparation of reliable financial disclosures.

 The Company does not have any Subsidiary and Joint Venture companies.
 The company has an Associate company, further, a separate statement containing the salient features of the Financial statement of the associate company has been disclosed in the prescribed form AOC-1 which is annexed herewith in ANNEXURE IV forming part of the report.

 All related party transactions that were entered into during the financial year were on an arms length basis and were in the ordinary course of business.
 All Related Party Transactions are placed before the Audit Committee for approval.
 Information on transactions with related parties pursuant to section 134(3)(h) of the Companies Act, 2013 read with rule 8(2) of the Companies (Accounts) Rules, 2014 are disclosed in Note No. 27 attached to and forming part of the Accounts and in ANNEXURE V in Form AOC-2 and the same form a part of this report.

 XXXI.
 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS:

 There are no significant and material orders passed by the regulators or courts or tribunals impacting the going concern status and your Companys operations in future.

 Your company has a Risk Management Committee which has been entrusted with the responsibility to assist the Board: